-The Disability Recruitment Plan is on the NEH website for management and employee access.
-As Schedule A applications are referred for consideration, managers are educated on the schedule A appointment process and the targeted goals of the agency.
+As Schedule A applications are referred for consideration, managers are educated on the Schedule A appointment process and the targeted goals of the agency.
+These goals are also communicated to managers during the State of the Agency briefing each year.